Our Journey Begins!

 Immanuel Kant, “What is Enlightenment?”
 PRINT AND READ

-In Kant’s short essay, we find germs of the liberal democratic conception of citizenship and its relationship to Truthseeking.
+In Kant’s short essay, we find some germs of the liberal democratic conception of citizenship.
 What does Kant mean by “enlightenment?”
 What does he mean by the obligation to act upon enlightened principles?

 What does it mean to be a good citizen in the US?
 Do Americans live up to their responsibility to be good citizens?
-Does it matter?
+Do you?
+If you don’t, does it matter?

 Discussion theme: Sorry to say it, but none of us is infallible.
 What role should the limitations on our capacity to know the Truth play in the design of well-functioning liberal democratic polity?